hamdaankhalid/HK-Store/Readme.md

 ## Example Client:
 - Based on the above operations a client can be written to facilitate communication between our Db and applications.
 A python client has been written in the **end-to-end-tests** dir.

+## TODO:
+- Add a command that can stream all key val pairs